 Project Opera is Minnesota Opera’s youth training program for talented young singers in grades 4-12.
-Each year Project Opera performs one opera a year that is for kids and by kids.
-Project Opera students also serve as the children’s chorus in Minnesota Opera main stage productions.
+Each year Project Opera performs one opera specifically composed for kids for audiences of kids.
+Project Opera singers also serve as the children’s chorus in Minnesota Opera main stage productions.
 Minnesota Opera is looking for all talented singers who want to learn about singing, acting, and opera.
 Be a part of one of the most exciting and unique programs in the country!

-Led by Music Director Dale Kruse, participants work closely with Minnesota Opera and other local artists.
+Participants work closely with Minnesota Opera and other local artists.

-The Project Opera season starts in September and runs through May and generally follows the school calendar.
+The Project Opera season starts in September and runs through April and generally follows the school calendar.

 - Ragazzi – Saturdays (9am–noon)

 - Giovani – Saturdays (9am–noon)

 - Apprentices – Saturday (12:30pm–2:30pm)

-Scholarships and fundraising are available.
+Need-based scholarships and fundraising opportunities are available.